All Products

 Medium

 The API risk detection model detects that default passwords are used in applications associated with the API.
-Attackers can use the default passwords to access accounts that have unchanged passwords.
+Attackers can use the default passwords to access accounts whose passwords remain unchanged.

-We recommend that you notify users of applications that use default passwords to change the default passwords upon their first logon.
-For users of existing accounts, we recommend that you notify users to change their passwords.
+We recommend that you notify users of applications who use default passwords to change the default passwords upon their first logon.
+For users of existing accounts who still use default passwords, we recommend that you notify the users to change their passwords at the earliest opportunity.

 Return of Plaintext Password